Rayhan makes strong start in Georgia to kickstart PGA Tour Qualifying School campaign

 Starting from tee 10 at the Landings Golf & Athletic Club’s Deer Creek course, Rayhan dropped a shot on the par-3 12th, his third hole.
 However, he quickly recovered with birdies on holes 14, 16, and 17, turning in two-under 34.

-On the back nine, Rayhan remained composed, finishing with seven pars and bogeys on holes 5 and 6, returning another solid 34 for an overall score of 68.
+On the back nine, Rayhan remained composed, finishing with seven pars and birdies on holes 5 and 6, returning another solid 34 for an overall score of 68.

 “I played pretty solid – hit the ball well,” Rayhan told Khaleej Times.
 “I just need to hole a few putts.
 The golf course is there for the taking if only I had putted a bit better today.